mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

     {"multiple values", args{[]float64{3.1, 7.2, 5.0}}, 7.2},
 ```

-The tests for `average.go` in `average_test.go` are a little tricker.
+The tests in `average_test.go` are a little tricker.
 When comparing computed floating point values,
 we need to test whether they are "close", not exact, due to the
 well-known issue of representing floating point numbers in binary.

-We can add import the "math" package in the test file
+We can import the standard library package "math" in the test file
 and add a function like this:

 ```go